awsdocs/aws-java-developer-guide/doc_source/examples-iam-account-aliases.rst

 To list your account's alias, if any, call the |iamclient|'s :methodname:`listAccountAliases` method.

-.. note:: The returned :aws-java-class:`ListAccountAliasesResponse` supports the same :methodname:`getIsTruncated` and :methodname:`getMarker` methods as other |sdk-java| *list* methods, but an AWS account can have only *one* account alias.
+.. note:: The returned :aws-java-class:`ListAccountAliasesResponse
+   <services/identitymanagement/model/ListAccountAliasesResponse>` supports the same
+   :methodname:`getIsTruncated` and :methodname:`getMarker` methods as other |sdk-java| *list* methods, but an AWS account can have only *one* account alias.